Free Things To Do in Wichita

-The weather is finally warming up enough to get out and enjoy it, and with the beautiful weather come a slew of fun activities and events.
-There are plenty of events like concerts, shows, and performances this spring, and you can see a list of those here, but if you’re looking to enjoy the green outside and save the green in your pocket, you’re in luck.
-Wichita also offers a variety of free activities that are perfect for springtime.
+Wichita is home to plenty of events like concerts, shows, and performances, and you can see a list of those here, but if you’re looking to enjoy the city and save some green in your pocket, you’re in luck.
+Wichita also offers a variety of free activities that are perfect for your budget.

 Keeper of the Plains Plaza/Ring of Fire

 Wichita’s iconic Keeper of the Plains statue is located downtown, at the intersection of the big and little Arkansas rivers.
 Located just in front of the Mid-American All Indian Center, guests can view tributes to local tribes and learn about Blackbear Bosin, the sculptor of the Keeper of the Plains.
 Sidewalks allow guests to cross the river and admire the Keeper from above the water.
 In the evenings, guests can see the Keeper of the Plains illuminated by the “Ring of Fire.”
 This is when the Keeper is lit up by fires at the base of the statue.
 For safety reasons, the ring of fire is turned on manually.
 To see a schedule for the Ring of Fire, click below.

 Find the Troll!